Images of Paronychia

 - Prescribe a topical antifungal medication.

-- Prescribe an oral antifungal medicine or antibiotics.
+- Prescribe topical or oral antibiotics.

 Bolognia, Jean L., ed.
 Dermatology, pp.263-264, 1072.
 New York: Mosby, 2003.